cetic/fadi/INSTALL.md

 ![Minikube initial dashboard](doc/images/installation/minikube_dashboard.png)

+**Note for Mac users :** you need to change the network interface in the Minikube vm: in the VirtualBox GUI, go to `minikube->Configuration->Network->Interface 1->advanced` and change `Interface Type` to `PCnet-FAST III` (the minikube vm should be shut down in order to be able to change the network interface: `minikube stop`

+#### 1.2.2.
+Install FADI services on the local cluster

 Clone this repository:

 ```bash
 git clone https://github.com/cetic/fadi.git fadi
 cd fadi
 ```

-**Note for Mac users :** you need to change the network interface in the Minikube vm: in the VirtualBox GUI, go to `minikube->Configuration->Network->Interface 1->advanced` and change `Interface Type` to `PCnet-FAST III` (the minikube vm should be shut down in order to be able to change the network interface: `minikube stop`

 Launch the Helm script, this will deploy all the FADI services on the Minikube cluster (and may take some time).